 Many geographically savvy students have enjoyed the Geoguessr game since it debuted online in 2013.
 At IGC, participants play a modified version of it; the 2022 competition pictures and their answers are listed below.
-In 2024, the rules will be similar in this optional competition for all age divisions.
+In 2026, the rules will be similar in this optional competition for all age divisions.
+Note that the images will likely be shown on a large screen in the room we are in, or if that is for whatever reason not possible, then on a laptop or monitor provided by our staff.
+There is no need for participants to bring their own computer or mobile phone.

 Elementary Geoguessr Pictures